pedroteles17/predicting-estimated-landing-time/README.md

 * `04_modelling.py`: This script is used for training models and evaluating their performance.
 It produces a CSV file containing model predictions.
 The output file is named `submission_lightgbm.csv`.

+* `shiny_etl`: This folder contains the code and data used to generate the Shiny app.
+It's not necessary for the replication of the study, just for the app's development.

 # Data Availability Statement

 All the parquet files used to suport the findings of this study have been deposited in the `data` folder.
 However, by uncommenting the code in the `01_fetch_clean_data.py` script, the data can be fetched directly from the API.